blimpio/cordova-plugin-3dtouch-shortcutitems/README.md

 ## Xcode Project Setup
-For custom shortcut icon create an Asset cataglog and add your images.
+For custom shortcut icon create an Asset catalog and add your images.
 In this example the custom image used is called `my-shortcut-icon`.
 Set the text for the shortcut, in this example we are using `Shortcut Title`.
-Finnaly set the type of the shortcut, we are using `com.example.quicklink.action`.
+Finally set the type of the shortcut, we are using `com.example.quicklink.action`.

 ### Project.plist